-Video Solutions to help Grade 6 students learn how to use visual models such as fraction bars, number lines, and area models to show the quotient of whole
+Videos and solutions to help Grade 6 students learn how to use visual models such as fraction bars, number lines, and area models to show the quotient of whole numbers and fractions.

 Lesson 1 Summary